How to Make Your Own Kefir at Home (And Why You Might Get Addicted)

 After straining:

-• Let it sit 6–12 hours at room temp.
-Then refrigerate.
+Let it sit 6–12 hours at room temperature, then refrigerate.

 It becomes creamier, bubblier, and infused with flavor.